Ottermad/ottermad.github.io/_posts/2021-12-24-Turing-Machine-Haskell.md

 ## Instructions
 A Turing machine also has a list of instructions.
 In a Turing Machine, the instructions have 5 main parts.

-The first two parts of instructions are  a symbol and a state.
-They are used to work out if we should apply an instruction .
+The first two parts of the instructions are a symbol and a state.
+They are used to work out if we should apply an instruction.
 If the current state of the Turing machine and the current symbol on the tape match these two, then the instruction is applied.

-The three parts of instructions are used when that instruction applied.
-It is a new state to put the machine into, it is a new symbol to write to the current position on a tape, and finally an indication whether to move the tape forward a square, back a square or to keep it in the same place.
+The three parts of instructions are used when that instruction is applied:
+* A new state to put the machine into
+* Aa new symbol to write to the current position on a tape
+* An indication of whether to move the tape forward a square, back a square or to keep it in the same place.

 ```haskell
 data PositionShift = Backwards | Forwards | Stay deriving (Show)